trundev/setup-gdal/README.md

 [Build GDAL python wheel](https://github.com/trundev/setup-gdal/actions/workflows/build-wheel.yml).

+### Setup using conda packages

+> Activated by `use-conda: 'true'`

+The setup process uses [setup-miniconda](https://github.com//conda-incubator/setup-miniconda) action to install conda and some minimal set of the required external packages.
+Then, performs a full `cmake` build of the sources from [GDAL](https://github.com/OSGeo/gdal) repository, the commit is selected by `gdal-version`.
+Finally, a wheel is build from the generated result via standard `setup.py bdist_wheel` procedure.

-### Setup under Windows
+### Setup using GISInternals/system packages

+> Activated by `use-conda: 'false'`

+Preparation differs for Windows vs. Linux and MacOS runner OS:

-The setup process under Windows uses the prebuild development kit from https://www.gisinternals.com/.
-With the help of this SDK, just `pip whell gdal` is enough to create wheel including the `.pyd` extensions.
+- Windows: the prebuild development kit from https://www.gisinternals.com/ is used.
+  With the help of this SDK, just `pip wheel gdal` is enough to create wheel including the `.pyd` extensions.
   The rest of GDAL related DLLs are added later.

   This process is much faster, than the full-build approach, but lacks GDAL version / runner OS flexibility.

-### Setup under Linux and MacOS

-The setup process under both Linux and MacOS performs a full `cmake` build of the sources from [GDAL](https://github.com/OSGeo/gdal) repository.
-Then a wheel is build from the generated result via standard `setup.py bdist_wheel` procedure.
+- Linux / MacOS: The required external packages are installed via `apt-get` or `brew`, then continue just like "Setup using conda packages"

 ### Wheel update (repack)

-After the wheel is created, by `pip whell gdal` or `setup.py bdist_wheel`, it still does not include the dependent GDAL `.dll`-s, `.so`-s or `.dylib`-s.
+After the wheel is created, by `pip wheel gdal` or `setup.py bdist_wheel`, it still does not include the dependent GDAL `.dll`-s, `.so`-s or `.dylib`-s.
 This is fixed by repacking the wheel, by adding these dependencies.
 This step also adds (for convenience only):